Concepts & data model

 Traces are used to:

-- Observe and debug application behavior and performance (latency, cost, etc)
+- Observe and debug application behavior and performance (such as latency and cost).

-Learn more in the tracing data model reference, follow the quickstart to log your first trace, or follow the instrument your app guide to implement tracing in your app.
+Learn more in trace concepts, follow the quickstart to log your first trace, or follow the instrument your app guide to implement tracing in your app.

 Assessments

 Assessments are quality measurements and ground truth labels that are attached to a trace.
-There are 2 types of assessments:
+There are two types of assessments, feedback and expectations.

-Ground truth labels (expectations) are NOT required to measure quality with MLflow.
-Most applications will not have or only have a minimal set of ground truth labels.
+Ground truth labels (expectations) are not required to measure quality with MLflow.
+Most applications will not have ground truth labels or will have only a small set.

 Learn more about logging assessments, see how to collect user feedback, or explore using scorers to create automated assessments.